mathspp/mathspp/pages/02.blog/04.pydonts/enumerate-me/item.en.md

 Because `enumerate` returns 2-item tuples, `dict` can take that and build a dictionary.
-Curiously enough, we actually want `starts` and `stops` to be paired up together, so we end up with doing `enumerate` on a `zip`, so this is what the result could look like:
+Curiously enough, we actually want `starts` and `stops` to be paired up together, so we end up with calling `enumerate` on a `zip`, so this is what the result could look like:

 ```py